-This initiative helps European entrepreneurs to open doors to new markets and use new skills by hosting trainees who are Erasmus students or Leonardo da Vinci apprentices coming from another country.
+This initiative helps European entrepreneurs open doors to new markets and use new skills by hosting trainees who are Erasmus students or Leonardo da Vinci apprentices coming from another country.
 A list of intermediaries is provided and conditions explained.

-Vocational training (VET) plays a key role in providing the skills, knowledge and competences that European small businesses need to remain competitive.
+VET plays a key role in providing the skills, knowledge and competences that European small businesses need to remain competitive.
 Read more here about how the Commission acts together with Member States to strengthen the provision of VET across Europe.

 European Alliance for Apprenticeships

 The European Alliance for Apprenticeships will help to fight youth unemployment by improving the quality and supply of apprenticeships across the EU through a broad partnership of key employment and education stakeholders.

 Are you a company looking to host an apprentice?
 Euro Apprenticeship offers an online platform of information and contacts.
 It provides companies with experience sharing opportunities along with contacts and tools to improve the learning of apprentices in Europe.